BlockScope/blockscope/www-hakyll/posts/2018-04-29-block-scope.md

 ---
-title: What is a block scope?
+title: What is block scope?
 tags: naming, compsci
 ---
-What about that name?
-It could be taken to mean looking for boulders, problem solving, sending projects, scope restricted to a block, a block of work, a project with scope.
+It could be:

+* scoping for boulders (blocs)
+* scope restricted to a block (of code)
+* a block of work (scoped to requirements)
+* the scope of a project or subproject

 #### /blok/